 - FLS 492 Seminar in Hispanic Studies

-- FLS 495 Advanced Special Topics in Spanish
+- FLS 495 Advanced Study Abroad Programs in Spanish

 Students first download a Departmental Minor Declaration Form and consult with their major advisor for approval of the minor program.
 After the student obtains the major advisor’s signature, he/she meets with the minor advisor to develop a plan of study indicating required courses and expected dates of completion.
 A copy of the student’s minor plan of study will be kept on file in the Department of Foreign Languages and Literatures.